AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 Enable CoPilot to perform network behavior analysis on any VPC/VNet in your multi-cloud network.
 See "Working with Anomalies" for information about how CoPilot detects anomalies when network behavior analytics is enabled.

 After you enable network behavior analytics on a VPC/VNet, the learning period must be completed before CoPilot will start detecting anomalies and (if enabled) sending alerts for the same.
-To enable network behavior analytics and alerts, your CoPilot user account must have `all_write` or `all_security_write` permissions.

 **Note:** You must click **Save** on the Anomalies Configuration page to save any and all changes that you make to your network behavior analytics configuration including those made in the Monitor VPC/VNets dialog.
 When you are done with your configuration, verify the message "Unsaved Changes" is not displayed at the top of the Configuration page.

+To enable network behavior analytics, you must log in to CoPilot with a user account that belongs to a group that has either ``all_write`` or ``all_security_write`` permissions.

 To enable network behavior analytics: